Restrict antimalarial usage to healthy people at highest risk and those testing positive but still symptomless, suggest doctors.

 There is an ethical issue, however, as there is as yet no hard evidence from clinical trials that these drugs can prevent the spread of COVID-19, they point out.

 “Is it permissible to take a controlled risk in the event of a pandemic?” they ask.
 “In such a case: would it be reasonable to consider antimalarials as primary prophylaxis in healthy subjects living in highest risk regions or, at least, to use them in those testing positive for COVID-19, but still asymptomatic?”

-The safety and effectiveness of these drugs makes them good candidates for mass preventive treatment programmes, they add, and scientists seem to be leaning towards adopting this approach.
+The safety and effectiveness of these drugs make them good candidates for mass preventive treatment programs, they add, and scientists seem to be leaning towards adopting this approach.